jirkoada/manual_qa_prototype/llama/LLAMA2_KNOWLEDGE.md

 * from langchain.embeddings import LlamaCppEmbeddings

 These modules accept a single **.bin** model file as a parameter.
 To convert a whole model-folder downloaded from huggingface, you can use a `convert.py` script from [this repo](https://github.com/ggerganov/llama.cpp/tree/master).
 It is possible to pass a quantization level as a parameter (q4_0, q4_1, ...).
-I used [another repos](https://github.com/ggerganov/llama.cpp/tree/master) script to quantize models to q4_0.
+But I used a separate [repo](https://github.com/ggerganov/llama.cpp/tree/master) script to quantize models to q4_0.
 ```
 $ ./quantize weights/ggml-model-f32.bin weights/ggml-model-q4.bin q4_0
 ```

-### Generate sentence embeddings
+### Generate sentence embeddings :information_source:

 I used [this](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.llamacpp.LlamaCppEmbeddings.html) as a guideline for embedding generation with langchain.